TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Idempotency
 The property that, given a particular operation, the same outputs will be produced when given the same inputs no matter how many times the operation is applied.

+## Incremental Loads
+Incremental loads are a type of data refresh that only updates the data that has changed since the last refresh.
+This is significantly faster and more efficient than a full refresh loads.
+SQLMesh encourages developers to incrementally load when possible by offering easy to use variables and macros to help define your incremental models.
+See [Model Kinds](models/model_kinds.md) for more information.

 ## Integration
 Combining data from various sources (such as from a data warehouse) into one unified view.

 ## Lineage
 The lineage of your data is a visualization of the life cycle of your data as it flows from data sources downstream to consumption.

+## Plan Summaries
+An upcoming feature that allows users to see a summary of changes applied to a given environment.

+## Semantic Understanding
+SQLMesh, by leveraging [SQLGlot](https://github.com/tobymao/sqlglot), understands the full meaning of a SQL model.
+That means it can not only validate that what is written is valid SQL but also transpile (convert) that SQL into other engine dialects if needed.

 ## Slowly Changing Dimension (SCD)
 A dimension (in a data warehouse, typically a dataset) containing relatively static data that can change slowly but unpredictably, rather than on a regular schedule.
 Some examples of typical slowly changing dimensions are places and products.